Skip to main content

 Libra mascot pointing

-Ideal Language drives Word redlines: on a failed Acceptable Rule, the add-in proposes it verbatim.
+Ideal language drives Word redlines: on a failed Starting position, the add-in redrafts the clause from it.
 Use firm-approved wording, not a placeholder.

 Next steps